 - Offering students grants to support DEI-related instruction, scholarship, and/or service.

 - Offering faculty grants to support DEI-related instruction, scholarship, and/or service.

 - Offering staff grants to support DEI-related initiatives.

 - Increase Kinesiology faculty, staff, and student accountability for diversity, equity, and inclusion by:

 - Requiring faculty and staff to document their DEI contributions in their annual reviews/productivity reports.

-- Requiring Kinesiology funded student associations to engage in at least one program a year related to diversity, equity, or inclusion.
+- Requiring Kinesiology funded student associations to engage in at least one program a year related to DEI.

 - Promote equity and transparency in Kinesiology by posting accurate policies, practices, and procedures:

-- Revising and making accessible Kinesiology ‘governing’ documents such as the Undergraduate Handbook, Graduate Bulletin, and the Faculty and Staff Handbook.
+- Communicating Kinesiology processes, and revising and making accessible Kinesiology ‘governing’ documents such as the Undergraduate Handbook, Graduate Bulletin, and the Faculty and Staff Handbook.

-- Establishing/revising a conflict resolution process for faculty, staff, and students.
+- Using U-M pathways conflict resolutions process for faculty, staff, and students.